I have to admit, I didn’t even know there was such a thing as goats milk melt and pour soap base until recently.

 Making your own melt and pour soap takes very little time.
 Waiting for your soap to cure, or dry, actually is the most time consuming aspect of soap making.

-Here are three goats milk melt and pour soap recipes.
+Here are five goats milk melt and pour soap recipes.
 If you’re not familiar with using the ready-made soap base, see my FAQs section below.

 🐐 For all recipes, I recommend this goats milk soap base made in the USA. 🐐